hilios/jQuery.countdown/documentation.md

 #### Requirements ####

-Since version 2.0.0 we only support jQuery up to version 1.7, for legacy 1.6 support please use the version 1.0.1.
+Since version 2.0.0 we only support **jQuery**  above 1.7 (including 2.0).
+For legacy 1.6 support please use the version 1.0.1.

 <a class="anchor" id="introduction"></a>